MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup-step-three.md

 > If Dynamics 365 Guides isn't pinned to the **Start** menu, [learn how to install and sign in to the HoloLens app](hololens-app-install-sign-in.md).

 We recommend that you update HoloLens to newer versions when they become available.
 For information about how to use Windows Update for Business, see [Manage updates to HoloLens](/hololens/hololens-updates).
 You can also manually update your HoloLens.

-> [!TIP]
-> You can make sure that the HoloLens app is automatically updated to be compatible with the latest solution version by turning on the **Update apps automatically** setting in the Microsoft Store.

 ## Distribute the apps through Microsoft Store for Business